lobs-core Β· Standalone Agent Runtime

 Tasks automatically route to the cheapest model that can handle them.
 First week of operation: 60% of tasks handled by the free local model.
 Cost stays manageable at scale.

-Eliminating the separate server process removed an entire class of problems: IPC overhead, session handshake failures, sync issues, deployment complexity.
-One process, zero glue.
+Going standalone removed an entire class of problems: platform dependency, IPC overhead, session handshake failures, sync issues, and deployment complexity.
+One process.
+No glue.

 The Restart Loop Incident HIGH